- Top

 4.Promote normalization

-※1 Totals are for four companies: Seven & i Holdings, Seven-Eleven Japan, Ito-Yokado, York-Benimaru
+*1 Totals are for four companies: Seven & i Holdings, Seven-Eleven Japan, Ito-Yokado, and York-Benimaru

-※2 Totals are for seven companies: Seven & i Holdings, Seven-Eleven Japan, Ito-Yokado, York-Benimaru, Akachan Honpo, Seven & i Food Systems, Seven Bank
+*2 Totals are for eight companies: Seven & i Holdings, Seven-Eleven Japan, Ito-Yokado, York-Benimaru, Akachan Honpo, Seven & i Food Systems, THE LOFT, and Seven Bank

 During this seminar, the president and other members of management speak on such topics as the Group’s management policy and philosophy, and convey messages of support to participants, who subsequently discuss these with their fellow participants.
 Holding the seminar in an entirely online format allows participation from all regions of Japan, regardless of area, and female employees working shorter hours due to childcare responsibilities can also participate.
 This initiative, whereby participants hear accounts from perspectives and frames of reference differing from those encountered in their everyday work serves as an opportunity to enhance their desire for growth.
 At the same time, the discussions among fellow employees with diverse academic and career backgrounds and jobs serve as an opportunity for participants to think about their own careers, with the copious feedback received including such comments as “I was encouraged by the words of women working in the same Group” and “I was inspired.”

 Seven & i Group is working to promote women and further bolster personnel training to meet the goal of a 30% ratio of female managers, one of our targets for diversity promotion.
-As of the end of February 2023, the ratio of female managers has increased to 36.8% for team leaders and 24.1% for section managers.
+As of the end of February 2024, the ratio of female managers is 35.3% at the Team leader level and 27.3% at the section manager level.
 There has also been progress in changing awareness, and there are now many managers playing an active part while raising children, as well as those who participate in the short working hours program.
 We are continuing to nurture and promote women at the Group companies through training for managers and executive candidates and the sharing of career plans with supervisors during individual meetings.

 General Employers Action Plan pursuant to the Act on the Promotion of Women’s Participation and Advancement in the Workplace (in Japanese)